chennakeshavadasa/Miller-Compensated-Two-stage-OPAMP-using-SKY130PDK/Schematics/μCox Calculation of PMOS and NMOS/README.md

 - Get the value of Id, Vgs, Vth and use standard equation of Id=0.5μCox(Vgs-Vth)^2

 ## Calculate μCox value of NMOS
--Here we simulate the design and we get the respective values of Vgs, Vth, Id
+- Here we simulate the design and we get the respective values of Vgs, Vth, Id

 <p align="center">
   <img src="https://github.com/chennakeshavadasa/Miller-Compensated-Two-stage-OPAMP-using-SKY130PDK/assets/123294639/1fece544-540c-4ade-a491-df149e0fe86f" alt="Description of the image" />